elm/package.elm-lang.org/assets/help/documentation-format.md

 All documentation can use the same markdown as in Elm.
 You can check out the [Maybe](https://github.com/elm/core/blob/master/src/Maybe.elm) and [Result](https://github.com/elm/core/blob/master/src/Result.elm) documentation for complete examples.

-If you are preparing to publish a package, you should read through the [API design guidelines](/help/design-guidelines) and [preview your documentation](/help/docs-preview).
+If you are preparing to publish a package, you should also read through the [API design guidelines](/help/design-guidelines)!

 ## Documenting a value